That's what keeps us all going, the adorable babies, the future, the NEXT

 are short in stature, but they think they are towering giants.
 You should see

-where my heart is on this matter.
+where our hearts are on this matter.
 Download the Jimanie/Trifecta Puppy Handbook Here.

 Some general statements about obtaining